 In comparison to the Kolibree Ara that I recently tested the two are worlds apart.
-After using that I didn’t feel all that clean in the mouth, no such problem with the Smart 4.
+After using that I didn’t feel all that clean in the mouth, no such problem with the Oral-B 4000.

 The handle offers some 16 days of battery life and is lightweight.

 When the battery built into the brush begins to deplete, the charging icon will flash Red.